whalerock/django-canned-responses/README.md

 If you don't have Python, head to [The Python Software Foundation site](https://www.python.org/) and download and install the most handsome version of Python 2.7 you can find.

-Next you're gonna need `pip`, the Python package manager.
+You're also gonna need `pip`, the Python package manager.
 If you can't run `pip freeze` from the command line, you're gonna need to [install it](https://pip.pypa.io/en/stable/installing/).

 Next up is `virtualenv`, which is a way to separate different versions of various Python packages for different uses/projects.
 After [installing virtualenv](http://virtualenv.readthedocs.org/en/latest/installation.html), create a new virtualenv called something like `canned` and activate it.
 [This page tells you how.](http://virtualenv.readthedocs.org/en/latest/userguide.html)